MISOGYNIST MEERKAT/AUNT WHO?

 Everything goes its normal way for the Johnson’s, until Aunt Vince moves in… A tragic tale of meerkats and blowjobs.

-This piece is also a spoof on ‘A Doll’s House’, it is a choreographic narrative which incorporates clown technique, animal study and contemporary dance.
+AUNT WHO is also a spoof on ‘A Doll’s House’, it is a choreographic narrative which incorporates clown technique, animal study and contemporary dance.
 It is an exploration of the space between physical theatre and dance, the space between laughter and repulsion.

 ”Apart from serving as a break out of the mould of tradition, this subversion was able to demonstrate the fragility of the family construct as commonly understood in contemporary society and that, much like other animals, human beings can never truly be divorced from their instincts” – Sunday, June 10, 2018, 09:07 by Anna Marie Galea – Times of Malta